pingcap/docs-cn/tools/tidb-binlog-kafka.md

 ```
 # binlog trigger
 enable_binlog = True
-# zookeeper address of Kafka cluster, example:
+# ZooKeeper address of Kafka cluster, example:
 # zookeeper_addrs = "192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181"
-# you can also append an optional chroot string to the urls to specify the root directory for all kafka znodes， example:
+# you can also append an optional chroot string to the urls to specify the root directory for all Kafka znodes, example:
 # zookeeper_addrs = "192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181/kafka/123"
 zookeeper_addrs = "192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181"
 ```